 Horseback Riding in The Kentucky Wildlands

-Exploring the rugged landscape of The Kentucky Wildlands on horseback just feels right.
-Horseback riding is a popular pastime in the region, and visiting equestrians will feel right at home with thousands of miles of trails, dozens of horse camps and many riding events.
+Welcome to the enchanting world of horseback riding in Kentucky, where the spirit of the American frontier is alive and well.
+Exploring the Kentucky Wildlands on horseback is a journey back in time while immersing yourself in the natural beauty and rich history of the region.
+Visiting equestrians will feel right at home with thousands of miles of trails, dozens of horse camps and many riding events.

 Horse Trails in Kentucky

-Horse owners may marvel at the site of free-roaming horses, which live on thousands of acres left by coal mining near Hindman.
-The Appalachian Horse Project offers visitors guided tours to view the herds.
+Horse lovers may also marvel at the sight of free-roaming wild horses, which live on thousands of acres of former coal mining land near Hindman.
+The Appalachian Horse Project is a grassroots initiative protecting and revitalizing the region’s wild horse population — allowing these majestic creatures to continue shaping the landscape and cultural significance of Appalachia.
+The Appalachian Horse Project offers visitors guided tours to view the herd and enjoy Appalachian horse adventures.

 Hidden Gems in the Kentucky Wildlands